Kashif-Saleem-Ghuman/JavaScript-Capstone-Project/README.md

 - Open the command prompt/terminal and navigate to the created directory.

-- On the terminal run this command git clone https://github.com/Kashif-Saleem-Ghuman/LeaderBoard-by-Kashif.git.
+- On the terminal run this command git clonehttps://github.com/Kashif-Saleem-Ghuman/JavaScript-Capstone-Project.git

-- Go to the repository folder using command prompt cdTo-LeaderBoard-by-Kashif.
+- Go to the repository folder using command prompt cdTo-JavaScript-Capstone-Project.

 - Make sure to intall linters using this link: https://github.com/microverseinc/linters-config.

-- Make sure to intall all dependencies.
+- Make sure to intall all dependencies by running 'npm install'

---->

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 👤**Authors** <a name="authors"></a>
 <h4>Kashif Saleem</h4>
+<h4>Jitinder Kumar</h4>

 - GitHub: [@githubhandle](https://github.com/Kashif-Saleem-Ghuman)
 - Twitter: [@twitterhandle](https://twitter.com/Kashif14Saleem)
 - LinkedIn: [LinkedIn](https://www.linkedin.com/in/kashif-saleem-45ba95215/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## 🔭 Future Features <a name="future-features"></a>

-- Implement some UX improvements: To dynamically add and remove names and scores using the Leaderboard API.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>